tensorflow/tfx-addons/proposals/20210707-xgboost_evaluator.md

 Currently, we plan to support running the Evaluator with Apache Beam through the use of a customized prediction DoFn to load, process, and run predictions on models, and a simple pipeline wrapper that calls this function on extracts.

-The actual implementation of the custom prediction extractor depends on whether it should work with a native XGBoost serialized model (option 1 from above), pros:
+The actual implementation of the custom prediction extractor depends on whether it should work with a native XGBoost serialized model (option 1 from above).
+Pros:
 Universal among the various XGBoost interfaces (Python, JVM, C++, etc.)
 Some level of backward compatibility is guaranteed Still retain attributes such as feature_names, feature_types, etc. (in newer xgboost versions)

-or a pickled sklearn Pipeline (option 2 from above), pros:
+Another option is a pickled sklearn Pipeline (option 2 from above).
+Pros:
 Another wrapping layer means more flexibility, you can add some pre-processing and post-processing to the sklearn Pipeline, try out other types of models, etc.
 Most of the code needed for sklearn-compatible Trainer and Evaluator in the penguin sklearn pipeline can be reused

-Option 2 does have some cons:
+Cons:
 Extra dependency on sklearn
 Using Python pickle standard library or joblib, which is specific to Python Lack of guarantee for backward compatibility